luord/luord.github.io/content/Software/genetic.md

 Natural selection is, roughly, the likelihood of a given individual to survive long enough to reproduce, and thus continue its species.
-Factor in mutations—random changes in the genes—and the probability a given mutation has to help an individual survive (or not) in its environment and the result is that some individuals are more likely to reproduce than others, and thus more likely to pass on their mutations to the next generation, which will add mutations of its own, ultimately causing the population to slowly change as these mutations accumulate.
+Factor in mutations—random changes in the genes—and the probability a given mutation has to help an individual survive (or not) in its environment and the result is that some individuals are more likely to reproduce than others.
+Those fitter individuals are more likely to pass on their mutations to the next generation, which will add mutations of its own, ultimately causing the population to slowly change as these mutations accumulate.
 Repeat this process over multiple generations across millions of years and we get evolution.